I’ve found the best laptop deals in the Amazon Spring Sale 2025

 I’m rounding the top discounts from Apple to Dell and more

-Amazon's first big sale of the year is here.
-The Amazon Spring Sale runs from 25 until 31 March and offers major discounts on a wide range of products, including laptops, Amazon devices, and smart home tech, as well as fashion, beauty, and more.
+The Amazon Spring Sale started on Monday and runs until 31 March.
+The retail giant’s first big annual sale event, Amazon Spring Deal Days sees discounts applied to a wide range of products, including laptops, Amazon devices and Apple tech, as well as fashion, beauty, and more.

-As always, the team of expert deal hunters and I are sourcing the best bargains throughout the sale.
-The main guide is the place to spot the very best discounts, but here I will focus on the best laptop deals.
+As always, our team of expert deal hunters are sourcing the best bargains throughout the sale.
+The main guide is the place to spot the very best discounts, but here I’ll focus on the best laptop deals I’ve found.

 Best laptop deals in Amazon’s Spring Sale